Equivariant non-archimedean Arakelov theory of toric varieties: Introduction

-Of course, the space in the right hand side of \eqref{eq:sing} is very big and impossible to control ($f$ can be an arbitrary function, not even continuous).
-However, as it happens for Weil b-divisors (for which there is no intersection theory in general), we expect that imposing some positivity conditions will ensure some convexity properties of the function, allowing to define intersection products of (positive) elements in this extended equivariant arithmetic Chow group.
+Finally, we expect that assuming some positivity properties we will be able to define an intersection product of (positive) elements in this extended equivariant arithmetic Chow group.
 This is then the analogue of developing an intersection theory of (positive) Chern currents on $X$.
 We will continue this line of work in the future.